COUN 500 - Orientation

 Hours: 3

-Principles and models of biopsychosocial assessment, case conceptualization, and treatment planning for counseling applications within a managed care framework.
-DSM diagnosis and differential diagnosis formulations, disorder prevention and intervention, and promotion of optimal mental health within counseling settings are studied.
-Prerequisites: COUN 501; COUN 510; COUN 516; COUN 528; COUN 595; COUN 545.
+This course examines the principles and models of biopsychosocial assessment, case conceptualization, and treatment planning within the context of counseling practice, with a focus on managed care frameworks.
+Emphasis is placed on DSM diagnosis and differential diagnosis, prevention and intervention strategies, and the promotion of optimal mental health in diverse counseling settings.
+Prerequisites: COUN 501, COUN 510, COUN 564, and COUN 545.

 COUN 545 - Dev Issues/Strategy in Counseling